The White Devil: Plot summary

 Vittoria and Brachiano, now married, hold court in Padua.
 Three mysterious strangers have arrived to enter Brachiano's service.
-These are Francisco, disguised as Mulinassar, a Moor, and Lodovico and Gasparo, disguised as Capuchin monks, all conspiring to avenge Isabella's death.
+These are Francisco, disguised as Mulinassar (a Moor), Lodovico and Gasparo (disguised as Capuchin monks), all conspiring to avenge Isabella's death.
 They begin their revenge by poisoning Brachiano.
-As he is dying, Lodovico and Gasparo reveal themselves to him.
+As he is dying, Lodovico and Gasparo reveal themselves to him, strangling him when he tries to raise the alarm.
 Next, Zanche, Vittoria's Moorish maid, who has fallen in love with her supposed countryman Mulinassar, reveals to him the murders of Isabella and Camillo and Flamineo's part in them.

 Flamineo is banished from court for the murder of his brother Marcello by Brachiano's son Giovanni, the new Duke, and sensing that his crimes are catching up with him he goes to see Vittoria.
 He tries to persuade her and Zanche to a triple suicide by shooting him, then themselves.
 Vittoria and Zanche shoot Flamineo and, thinking him dead, exult in his death and their escape.
 Much to their surprise, Flamineo rises from the 'dead' and reveals to them the pistols were not loaded.
-While trying to exact his own revenge on Vittoria, Lodovico and Gasparo then enter the scene and complete their revenge by killing her.
-Giovanni and officers come to the scene and the play ends with Giovanni learning of his uncle's participation in the bloody acts and sending Lodovico off to torture.
+As he tries to exact his own revenge on Vittoria, Lodovico and Gasparo enter and complete their revenge by killing all three.
+Giovanni and officers then arrive and the play ends with Giovanni learning of his uncle's participation in the bloody acts and arresting Lodovico and vowing that "All that have hands in this shall taste our justice" (5.6.297).